Quinoa Power Bowl with Tempeh and Sweetpotatoes

 - greens

-As mentioned earlier, you can, of course, make your own veggie power bowl or add any ingredients that you like!
-Power bowl recipes are endless because they can be so personalized.
+As mentioned earlier, you can, of course, make your own quinoa power bowl recipe, or add any ingredients that you like!

 I actually baked the tempeh the night before and then let it sit in the marinade all day to soak up the flavors before eating this bowl the following night.

-For this buddha bowl sauce marinade, I’ve used:
+For this quinoa bowl sauce marinade, I used:

 - olive oil (use an extra virgin for better taste)